Skip to main content

 CBC News·Apr 23

-Conservative Leader Pierre Poilievre gave some of his team new jobs.
-One group will focus on planning for the future in Asia, while another will look into a court decision that some people worry could affect property ownership.
-This shows what the Conservative party thinks is important.
+Conservative leader Pierre Poilievre gave new jobs to some of his Members of Parliament.
+One group will focus on making a plan for dealing with countries in Asia, while another will look at a court decision in British Columbia that some people worry could affect property rights.
+This shows what issues the Conservative party thinks are most important.

 CBC News